 Application Ideas:

-Create a bedroom sanctuary with Alabaster walls and a Sea Salt accent wall behind the headboard.
-Naval blue bedding adds depth and sophistication, while rattan bedside tables bring in that relaxed, beachy vibe we all crave.
+Create a bedroom sanctuary with Alabaster walls and an accent wall behind the headboard.
+Use bedding to add depth and sophistication, while rattan bedside tables bring in that relaxed, beachy vibe we all crave.

-For a bathroom that feels like a coastal retreat, use Alabaster walls with a Sea Salt vanity, incorporating woven baskets for both storage and style.
+For a bathroom that feels like a coastal retreat, use Alabaster walls with an accent vanity, incorporating woven baskets for both storage and style.

 3. Modern & Minimalist Palette